atrisovic/weather-panel.github.io/tutorial-content/content/netcdfs-and-basic-coding.md

 The header of a [sample](https://www.unidata.ucar.edu/software/netcdf/examples/tos_O1_2001-2002.nc) NetCDF file, displayed using `xarray` in Python.
 ```

-The header will contain ‘global attributes,’ which are just text fields that typically contain housekeeping information (information specifying the institution that created the file, copyright information, etc.).
+The header will contain any ‘global attributes,’ which are just text fields that typically contain housekeeping information (information specifying the institution that created the file, copyright information, etc.).
 Then, for each variable contained within the file, the header specifies the names and sizes of their dimensions, plus any variable-specific attributes, like units.

 Use the header to check what your desired variable is called, and what dimensions it has.
-The header can also be used to verify the order of dimensions that a variable is saved in - for a 3-dimensional variable, `lon,lat,time` is common, but some files will have the `time` variable first.
+The header can also be used to verify the order of dimensions that a variable is saved in (which you will have to know to use, unless you're using a tool like `xarray` that lets you refer to dimensions by name) - for a 3-dimensional variable, `lon,lat,time` is common, but some files will have the `time` variable first.

 ### Attributes